kopiotrek/olx-bot/README.md

 </job_application>
 ```
 NOTE fields: name, surname, phone, email and cv_file_path are not in use,
-because OLX allows for saving the candidate profile and this data doesn'e
+because OLX allows for saving the candidate profile and this data doesn't
 need to be entered every time